 Proposed project description for 2nd Semester BSc Energy (Energy2):

-The energy project (s) will focus on the driving power system – the battery and the engine:
+The project (s) will focus on the energy system – the battery and motor:

 Models for calculating the required driving force/power and battery discharge capacity

-Models for the battery energy capacity for obtaining the required driving range and driving patternfor the car
+Models for the battery (energy) capacity for obtaining the required driving range and typical driving behaviour for the car

-Models for the battery charging requirements
+Battery model for charging/discharging, maybe also some lifetime aspects of how many charging and discharging cycles can be expected from the chosen battery pack.

 Experimental validation of the models, maybe initially arranged as isolated parts and then finally combined in a complete LeadENG vehicle.